-By item \ref{list:tec18} of Proposition~\ref{prop:list} this retraction is well defined.
+By Condition (A2) and item \ref{list:tec18} of Proposition~\ref{prop:list} this retraction is well-defined.
 Furthermore, as proved in Appendix C of \cite{PetraThesis}, it is distance non-increasing.
 Furthermore, the restriction of $r_{A,\mu}$ to an apartment containing $\mu$ is an isomorphism onto $A$.

-We end these preliminaries by pointing out that by our main results (in particular Main Result~\ref{theorem:secondmain}, part~\ref{item:mr22}) allow for more spherical buildings to be defined from a $\Lambda$-building than the two constructions mentioned in this section.
-In fact, one can associate a spherical building to each set of points with distance in a convex subgroup $\Lambda$' of $\Lambda$ from a certain point of $X$.
+We end these preliminaries by pointing out that our main results (in particular Main Result~\ref{theorem:secondmain}, part~\ref{item:mr22}) allow for more spherical buildings to be defined from a $\Lambda$--building than the two constructions mentioned in this section.
+In fact, one can associate a spherical building to each set of points with distance in a convex subgroup $\Lambda'$ of $\Lambda$ from a certain point of $X$.
 The spherical building at infinity and the residues correspond to the choices $\Lambda'=\Lambda$ and $\Lambda' = \{0\}$.

-\section{Proof of the first main result}
+\section{Proof of the first Main Result}

 Given an epimorphism $e:\Lambda\to\Lambda'$ of ordered abelian $\Q [\{\alpha^\vee(\beta)\}_{\alpha,\beta\in\RS}\}]$--modules $\Lambda$ and $\Lambda'$, we define the \emph{base change functor} as follows.
 Let $(X,\cA)$ be an affine building with model space $\MS(\RS,\Lambda)$ (or shortly $\MS$) and distance function $d$ which is induced by the standard distance on the model space.